 Pressing the Get Image toolbar button initiates an image capture where the entire image is read out via a single amplifier using only the parameters from the current image setup.
 This allows you to use the live image window purely as an aid to framing and focusing the image.
-Adjustments made to the live image have no impact on the image capture.
+You may also access Get Image from the dropdown menu (under Camera), from the toolbar, or by creating and using a Taskbar button (Chapter 12) for Get Image Adjustments made to the live image have no impact on the image capture.